dazfuller/azure-arm-polynote-vm/README.md

 # Azure VM - Polynote Server

-This is an example ARM template to deploy an Azure virtual machine running [Polynote](https://polynote.org/).
+This is an example template to deploy an Azure virtual machine running [Polynote](https://polynote.org/).

 The simplest way to deploy is to just click the "Deploy to Azure" button here.
 Read on if you want to do it from the command line instead.